Sporting (neighborhood)

-Sporting (سپورتنج) is an upper class neighborhood in the city center of Alexandria, Egypt.
+Sporting (سپورتنج) is an upper-class neighborhood in the city center of Alexandria, Egypt.
 The area is known for its expensive real estate and for hosting the Alexandria Sporting Club.

+Sporting is located in the Eastern District, sitting between the neighbourhoods of El Ibrahimiyya to the west and Sidi Gaber to the east.
+Administratively, it is part of the Sidi Gaber Section (kism).